Utah: Sports

-Utah is the second-least populous U.S. state to have a major professional sports league franchise, after the Vegas Golden Knights joined the National Hockey League in 2017.
-The Utah Jazz of the National Basketball Association play at Vivint Arena in Salt Lake City.
+Utah is the second-least populous U.S. state to have a major professional sports league franchise after the Vegas Golden Knights joined the National Hockey League in 2017.
+The Utah Jazz of the National Basketball Association play at the Delta Center in Salt Lake City.
 The team moved to the city from New Orleans in 1979 and has been one of the most consistently successful teams in the league (although they have yet to win a championship).
+The Salt Lake City Stars are the G League affiliate of the Jazz.
+The team moved from Idaho to Utah in 2016.
 Salt Lake City was previously host to the Utah Stars, who competed in the ABA from 1970 to 1976 and won one championship, and to the Utah Starzz of the WNBA from 1997 to 2003.

+In 2024, the Utah Mammoth was established, beginning play during the 2024–25 National Hockey League season.
+The team was established using the existing roster, staff and draft picks of the Arizona Coyotes, which were purchased by businessman and Jazz owner Ryan Smith.
+The Utah Mammoth plays their home games at the Delta Center, sharing the facility with the Jazz.
+Utah also has one minor league hockey team, the Utah Grizzlies, who play at the Maverik Center and compete in the ECHL.

-Real Salt Lake of Major League Soccer was founded in 2005 and play their home matches at Rio Tinto Stadium (now known as America First Field in Sandy.
+Real Salt Lake of Major League Soccer was founded in 2005 and plays their home matches at America First Field in Sandy.
 RSL remains the only Utah major league sports team to have won a national championship, having won the MLS Cup in 2009.
-RSL currently operates three adult teams in addition to the MLS side.
+RSL currently operates two adult teams in addition to the MLS side.
 Real Monarchs, competing in the third-tier MLS Next Pro, is the official reserve side for RSL.
-The team began play in the 2015 season at Rio Tinto Stadium, remaining there until moving to Zions Bank Stadium, located at RSL's training center in Herriman, for the 2018 season and beyond.
-Utah Royals FC, which shares ownership with RSL and also plays at America First Field, has played in the National Women's Soccer League, the top level of U.S. women's soccer, since 2018.
-Before the creation of the Royals, RSL's main women's side had been Real Salt Lake Women, which began play in the Women's Premier Soccer League in 2008 and moved to United Women's Soccer in 2016.
-RSL Women currently play at Utah Valley University in Orem.
+The team began to play in the 2015 season at Rio Tinto Stadium, remaining there until moving to Zions Bank Stadium, located at RSL's training center in Herriman, for the 2018 season and beyond.
+The Utah Royals returned to the National Women's Soccer League (NWSL), the top level of U.S. women's soccer, in 2024.
+The original team of that name, which shared ownership with RSL and also played at America First Field, started NWSL play in 2018.
+Due to fallout from controversies surrounding RSL's ownership, leading to the club's eventual sale, RSL shuttered the Royals after the 2020 season, selling its player-related assets to a new Kansas City franchise.
+Before the creation of the Royals, RSL's main women's side had been Real Salt Lake Women, which began play in the Women's Premier Soccer League in 2008 and moved to United Women's Soccer in 2016, before folding in 2019.

-Utah's highest level Minor League Baseball team is the Triple-A Salt Lake Bees, who play at Smith's Ballpark in Salt Lake City as a part of the Pacific Coast League.
-Utah also has one minor league hockey team, the Utah Grizzlies, who play at the Maverik Center and compete in the ECHL.
+Utah's highest level Minor League Baseball team is the Triple-A Salt Lake Bees, as a part of the Pacific Coast League.
+The team previously played at Smith's Ballpark in Salt Lake City, but is set to move to Daybreak Field at America First Square in 2025.